Botswana women's national football team results

 This article lists the results and fixtures for the Botswana women's national football team.

 The Botswana women's national football team, known by its official nickname, The Mares, represents Botswana in women's football.
 Governed by the Botswana Football Association (BFA), the team competes as a member of the Confederation of African Football (CAF).

 The team made its international debut in 2002, participating in the inaugural 2002 COSAFA Women's Championship in Zimbabwe.
 In their first-ever match, they suffered a 14–0 defeat to South Africa on 19 April 2002, which remains their biggest loss to date.
-Their largest victory came on 29 September 2021, when they defeated South Sudan 7–0 during the 2021 COSAFA Women's Championship.
+They recorded their largest victory on two occasions: the first time on 5 March 2016, at home against Mauritius with a 7–0 win in the first leg of the 2016 Africa Cup of Nations qualifiers (11–0 on aggregate over the two matches), and then a second time on 29 September 2021, when they defeated South Sudan 7–0 at the 2021 2021 COSAFA Women's Championship.

 Until 2024, the team only competed against African opponents.
 Their first match against a non-African team was on 27 February 2024, facing Russia in their first game outside Africa, which ended in a 4–0 loss.